Welcome to Nursery 2013 – 2014

 In the interests of safety and security the Nursery door is locked each morning at 9.05am.
 If you arrive after this time please could you enter via the main school door.
 The gate in the Nursery yard should be closed and bolted when you leave the yard after dropping off your child.
 If you have made arrangements for someone other than yourself, or your normal designated carer, to collect your child please could you write this on the whiteboard in the corridor to ensure staff are clear of any changes to normal collection routines.

-We will be continuing our PE sessions in the Hall on Mondays.
-Please could you ensure your child’s PE kit (consisting of named shorts, t-shirt and plimsolls in a clearly labelled bag) is brought back into school.
-It would be very helpful if you could consider carefully the clothes your child wears on PE days as we are trying to encourage the children to become independent at dressing themselves.
+We will be starting some introductory PE sessions in the Hall later this term.
+Please could you ensure your child has a PE kit consisting of named shorts, t-shirt and plimsolls in a clearly labelled bag.
+PE will be every Monday, however, I would suggest that the kit is left in school and simply brought home at the end of each half term.
+It would also be very helpful if you could consider carefully the clothes your child wears on PE days as we are trying to encourage the children to become independent at dressing themselves.
 We will, of course, help any child who needs assistance.

 In order to purchase the additional extras which help make learning really exciting we have set up a voluntary Nursery Fund.
 You may contribute to this on a weekly or half termly basis.
 We suggest a contribution of 50p per week.
 If you wish to contribute the collection dish will be available on the Parents Nursery shelf in the classroom.
 This shelf also contains a photo album displaying some of the activities the children have been participating in.
 PLEASE do have a look.